Free Legal Information

 Yes – as a Seller you may want the Buyer to waive the cooling off period (for instance, because you have other commitments that require you to have an unconditional Contract).
 Or as a Buyer you may feel that by waiving your right to the cooling off period, you will get a price or other advantage in getting the property.

 To waive the cooling off period, the Buyer needs to get a Section 66W Certificate.
 The Buyer will need to contact a Lawyer who, after explaining their legal rights, may sign the Certificate.
-Also, the cooling off period may be shortened.
+Also, the cooling off period may be shortened. |

-As a Seller and in practical terms, you may decide that it is simply too hard to get the cooling off period waived.
+QUICK TIPAs a Seller and in practical terms, you may decide that it is simply too hard to get the cooling off period waived.
 By the time the other conditions are met (such as finance and building report) the cooling off period is likely to be over anyway.
+Where a contract is terminated by a buyer within the cooling off period, you will need to refund the deposit to the Buyer within 14 days, but the seller can deduct the termination penalty. |

 Strata Title - Tips for Sellers